 Public input period on proposed 2020 water rates closed at 5 pm.

 October 7, 2019

 October 8, 2019

 At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission reviewed public feedback received during the public input period and the Water Rate Public Hearing.
 Members of the public were welcome.

 October 11, 2019

 November 12, 2019

 At their regular monthly meeting at 1:30 pm in the Hillsboro Civic Center Conference Room 207 at 150 East Main Street, the Utilities Commission reviewed public feedback and took action on the proposed 2020 water rates.
 Members of the public were welcome.

 November 13, 2019

 Results of the Utilities Commission action on the proposed water rates are posted on this webpage.

 January 1, 2020

-The water rate adjustments approved by the Commission will take effect and only be applied to the water portion of customer’s utility bills.
+The water rate adjustments approved by the Commission took effect and were applied to the water portion of customers' utility bills.